Emily Elizabeth Parsons: Benton Barracks Hospital in St. Louis

-In St. Louis, Parsons was put in charge of the Benton Barracks Hospital, the largest hospital in the American West, with 2,000 patients.
+In St. Louis, Parsons acted as supervisor of nurses at Benton Barracks Hospital, the largest hospital in the American West, with 2,000 patients.
 Wounded black and white soldiers were segregated, with the main amphitheater turned into the hospital for black troops.
 Parsons' letters describe both the conflict and the hope that the wounded black soldiers brought.
 "There is too much a feeling among many here that they must be treated like inferior beings," she says, "They are only inferior from neglect, that is, I hope I can see my way clear to do my duty by them and all.”
 As supervising nurse, she also spoke with women of the Colored Ladies Aid Society who had to fight for the right to sit on the street cars that travelled to the wounded black soldiers' hospital and told her "things that would make your blood boil."
 The hospital, she writes, is doing more than taking care of the bodies of the black soldiers, "it is bringing to the surface facts, and establishing precedents with the enemy.
 It is storming the citadel."
 She also trained the inexperienced women, black and white, who arrived at the hospital to volunteer their services as nurses.
 Under her management, the hospital's death rate was significantly reduced.
 Towards the end of the Civil War, the hospital began to treat the black freedmen and refugees of all races who were then pouring into St. Louis from the South.
 Even while she was suffering bouts of malaria, Parsons continued to direct the nurses at the hospital from her sick-bed.
 Though her decline in health eventually caused her to return to Cambridge, she continued to send boxes of gardening seeds and clothing to the freedmen and refugees at Barracks Hospital, so they could begin a new life in Missouri.